cechup/Fake-News-Detection/README.md

 # Fake News Detection using Text Mining and Statistical Models

 This repository contains the development and application of various models and methods for detecting fake news using text mining and statistical modeling approaches.
-It includes scripts written in Python and R for data analysis and model development, as well as a comprehensive report detailing the methodologies, experiments, results, and conclusions of the project.
+It explores various machine learning techniques to classify news articles as fake or real based on their content and features, with scripts written in Python and R for data analysis and model development, as well as a comprehensive report detailing the methodologies, experiments, results, and conclusions of the project.

 ## Folder Contents